Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20220630_analytics_relnotes.md

 The following limitation exists in this update:

-* Business insights / App usage: filtering per application is not working, as the application listed only references the SaaS gateway application and not other dataplane applications (usage plan for AWS / Application for v7 / subscription for Azure).
+* Business insights / App usage: filtering per application is not working, as the application listed only references the SaaS gateway application and not other data plane applications (usage plan for AWS / Application for v7 / subscription for Azure).